dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

 - subjugator
   - suppression - FIXED (priority, filter) - prioritize cruisers, don't target carriers, don't target ships without weapons
   - nullify - FIXED (priority, filter) - use only on capitals, don't target ships below 70 antimatter, ignore crippled
 - crusader
   - ruthlessness - WONTFIX (aoe) - can't check if there are ships around current weapon target
 - radiance
   - detonate antimatter - FIXED (filter, overlap) - target only capitals, ignore crippled, ignore ships below burnable antimatter, ignore already affected ships
   - animosity - FIXED (overlap, priority, trigger) - targets at least 5 targets, does not cast if another animosity active in area, do not cast if low on shields or hull
   - cleansing brilliance - FIXED (aoe, priority) - prioritize capitals with frigates in radius, then just caps, ignore frigates, stacks - no overlap check required
 - progenitor
-  - shield boost - WONTFIX (no issues)
+  - shield regeneration - WONTFIX (no issues)
   - resurrection - WONTFIX (no issues)
 - halcyon
   - telekinetic - WONTFIX (overlap) - preventing overlap might not be beneficial as there is a direct damage component and cooldown is short